Stedi/starter-kit/stedi-cloud/functions/web-request/readme.md

 `deploy.sh` is a helper script to deploy ZIP based Functions from your local (Bash) terminal a bit easier.
 We intend to have a full SDK and CLI tools for this in the future and we will update this guide once those are available.

  You can use it to perform CRUDL operations on your Functions to see or modify their configuration and code.
-In addition, you can also invoke Functions and read their logs through this method.
+In addition, you can also invoke Functions.

  The deploy script has the following options available: